swent-sp-2024-event-radar/mvp-prd/template/9-design.md

 - **Android Camera Image Analysis**: Utilized for integrating camera functionalities required for photo capture during friend requests.
 - **Dagger Assisted Factory**: Design pattern to create objects, particularly useful in the ViewModel creation process, ensuring that instances are correctly initialized with necessary dependencies.
 - **ZXing**: Library to encode information to QR codes and decode QR codes to information
+- **Nominatim API**: Used for geocoding and reverse geocoding to convert location names to coordinates and vice versa.
+- **Third-Party Payment SDK** (e.g., Stripe or PayPal): Integrate payment services for ticket purchasing.
 ### Dynamic UI Rendering Strategy
 The app will leverage Jetpack Compose for dynamic UI rendering.
 Compose enables the creation of UI components declaratively, allowing for real-time updates and modifications based on data changes.
 - **Composable Functions**: These will be used to define each screen and UI component, enabling reusable and modular UI elements.
 - **State Management**: ViewModels will manage the state, ensuring the UI is always in sync with the underlying data model.
 ### Essential Screens
+#### i Navigation Bar
+- **Features**: Icons for the five Main Screens (all except 2.1, 4.1, 6 and 6.1): Home, Messages, QR Code, Hosted Events, and Profile
+- **Compenents**: Navigation Menu with the icons of the main screens and an Active State Indicator
+- **Description**: The Bottom Navigation Bar enhances user experience by providing a consistent and accessible means of navigating the app.
+Located at the bottom of the screen, it ensures that the primary functions of the app are always within easy reach, improving the overall usability and efficiency of the app.
 #### 1 Home Screen
 - **Features**: Displays all events as well as events the user has registered to in either list or map view
 - **Components**: Event list, Upcoming events, search-filter, list/map view button